top of page

 Collaborate with registered dietitians, certified health coaches, or occupational health nurses to ensure guidance is accurate, safe, and motivating.

-• Host kickoff webinars or Q&A sessions
+• Host kickoff webinars or Q&A sessions.

-• Provide credible nutrition handouts (aligned with USDA, Harvard School of Public Health, or EatRight.org guidelines)
+• Provide credible nutrition handouts aligned with USDA, Harvard School of Public Health, or EatRight.org guidelines.

-🩺 Expert Insight:“Challenges work best when they blend education with action.
-A dietitian can help ensure employees get both.”Michelle Lopez, RDN, Workplace Wellness Consultant
+🩺 Expert Insight: “Challenges work best when they blend education with action.
+A dietitian can help ensure employees get both.”Michelle Lopez, RDN, Workplace Wellness Consultant.

 🎯 Step 5: Track Progress & Encourage Friendly Competition

-Create simple tracking methods:
+Create simple tracking methods to keep participants engaged:

-• Printable or digital checklists
+• Use printable or digital checklists.

-• Leaderboards (individual or team-based)
+• Establish leaderboards (individual or team-based).

-• Recognition in company meetings or newsletters
+• Recognize participants in company meetings or newsletters.

 📊 Step 6: Measure Impact